Programs and Partners

 How is WAR, Int’l organized?

-WAR, Int’l is a non-profit 501c3 organization governed by and responsible to its own board of directors.
-We employ a small staff and rely heavily on our volunteers, whose efforts make it possible for us to do what we do.
-WAR, Int’l does not send out missionaries; rather, the vast majority of our work is done through established partnerships.
+WAR, Int’l is a non-profit 501c3 organization governed by and responsible to a board of directors.
+We employ a small staff and rely heavily on volunteer efforts.
+WAR, Int’l does not send out missionaries; rather, the majority of our work is done through established partnerships.
 We function primarily as an administrative hub, offering resources and assistance to our partners as needs arise.
 (For more details on how we serve our partners, see question 6.
 For more information on staff, see question 49.
 For financial information, see question 47.)

 How many staff does WAR, Int’l have working stateside and overseas?

 WAR, Int’l, currently employs a small staff of full- and part-time employees at our headquarters and boutiques.
-With God’s blessing, we continue to expand, hiring new staff as needs arise and budget permits.
-In addition, we have about 2000 active volunteers in West Michigan alone who serve in a variety of ways at headquarters and elsewhere.
+In addition, we have about 2000 active volunteers in West Michigan alone who serve in a variety of ways.
 Local volunteers donate around 17,000 hours of their time and talent each year, saving us an estimated $135,000-140,000 in administrative costs!
 When our volunteer consultants and speakers across the nation are factored in, the number of hours given and money saved is even greater.

 Although we are an international organization, WAR, Int’l does not generally employ staff overseas.
 Our passion is for our partners to be self-sustaining, independent organizations which run their own budgets and employ their own staff members.
 Rather than pay staff salaries for our partners, we work with them to increase and maintain their own sustainability.
 Most of our partners rely on both paid and volunteer staff.